Plumbing Rough-In Guide: Process, Costs & Inspection Requirements

 What is plumbing rough-in, and what does it include?

-How much does rough-in plumbing cost for a new house?
+How much does rough-in plumbing cost for a new house in 2026?

-For new construction, rough-in plumbing typically costs between $4 and $10 per square foot, which translates to roughly $8,000–$14,000 for a 2,000 square foot home with two to three bathrooms.
+For new construction, rough-in plumbing typically costs $4 to $10 per square foot, or roughly $8,000 to $16,000 for a standard 2,000 square foot home with two to three bathrooms.
+A useful mid-range planning number is $6 per square foot.
 Costs vary based on pipe material (PEX is cheaper than copper), home size, number of fixtures, and regional labor rates.
-Remodels cost more due to demolition, wall access, and the potential need for slab work.
+Remodels cost more due to demolition and possible slab work.

 What happens during a rough-in plumbing inspection?

 An inspector verifies that all hidden pipes are properly installed, correctly sloped, and code-compliant before walls are closed.
-This includes checking drain slopes, P-trap installations, vent pipe placement, pipe support intervals, and pressure test results.
-Failing this inspection means corrections must be made and re-inspected before construction can continue — which is why professional installation is so important.
+This includes checking ¼-inch-per-foot drain slopes, P-trap installations, vent pipe placement, protection plates, pipe support intervals, and pressure test results.
+Failing this inspection means corrections must be made and re-inspected before construction can continue.

 What is the standard toilet rough-in distance?

-The most common toilet rough-in distance is 12 inches from the finished wall to the center of the drain flange — though this is measured from the unfinished wall and adjusted to approximately 12.5 inches to account for drywall thickness.
-Some older homes use a 10-inch or 14-inch rough-in.
-Always verify the rough-in dimension before purchasing a toilet to ensure it will fit properly.
+The most common toilet rough-in distance is 12 inches from the finished wall to the center of the drain flange.
+When measured from stud walls (before drywall), plan for 12.5 inches to account for ½-inch drywall.
+Some older homes use a 10-inch or 14-inch rough-in, so always verify the rough-in dimension before purchasing a toilet to ensure it will fit properly.

 Can I do my own rough-in plumbing to save money?

 While some states allow homeowners to plumb their own primary residence, rough-in plumbing is highly technical work that must pass a code inspection.
-Mistakes — like incorrect drain slope, missing vents, or improper pipe materials — are expensive to fix once walls are closed.
+Common DIY errors include incorrect drain slope, using sanitary tees on horizontal-to-horizontal drains (an automatic fail), missing vents, and skipping protection plates.
 In most cases, the cost of professional rough-in plumbing is well worth the investment to avoid failed inspections, structural damage, or health hazards from sewer gas exposure.

 Find Trusted & Licensed Plumbers in Ohio